Simon's Family History

 TWELFTH GENERATION

-John STITES was reputably born in 1595 in England.
-He died in 1717 in Long Island, NY, USA.
+John STITES was reputably born in 1595 in England and reputably died in 1717 in Long Island, NY, USA.
 It is widely acclaimed that he was 122 years old.
 Whether this is a propagated myth which has grown on its own momentum over the years, or has some basis of fact will never be properly determined unless a baptism for him can be found (if extant).
 One Stites Genealogy has him born in Derbyshire, England1.
-There is no record that I can find of a Stites in Derbyshire, no wills, no IGI etc.
+There is no record that I can find of any Stites in Derbyshire, no wills, no IGI etc.

-There is also the popular story that he was a surgeon in Cromwell's Army, and was a witness to King Charles I execution and the certification of his death, and that he fled England in fear of his life during the Restoration.
+There is also the popular story that he was a surgeon in in Col. Hampden's regiment in Cromwell's Army in the revolution of 1640, and was a witness to King Charles I execution and the certification of his death, and that he fled England in fear of his life during the Restoration.
+The Hamden Society has no record of John Stites.
+Supposedly John fled to Holland at the Restoration, returning to America in 1657 to Hemstead, Long Island.
 However once again no evidence of this has been found to date.

 Edmund James2 writes :-